MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Update Port Numbers

-You can update the ports numbers for the front-end, back-end, or Rserve.
+You can update the ports numbers for the control node, compute node, or Rserve.

 **To update the port values:**

-1. Log into the machine on which your front-end or back-end is installed.
+1. Log into the machine on which your control node or compute node is installed.

 1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.